Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You can try a snake.
 If you can't get to it, you may need a plumber.

 How far down the drain did it go?
 Try using a shop vac (the kind that you can use with water).
-We had a little one put items in our drain and that was how I got it out.

 If regular drain solution treatment doesn't work, you might need a plumber.